Claude on Amazon Bedrock: Everything You Need to Know

 How Bedrock fits into the AWS ecosystem

-Bedrock is not an isolated service — it’s deeply integrated with the AWS fabric.
-A few examples of how these integrations play out in practice:
+Bedrock is deeply integrated with the AWS fabric — it’s not an isolated service.
+A few examples of how that plays out in practice:

 Storage